pragya2002/Teaching-Made-Easy/online evaluator/README.md

 ##### 2.Grammar
 For this, the number of grammatical mistakes are taken into consideration.

 For this an API provided by https://textgears.com is used.
-Thanks for that :) .

 ##### 3.Qusetion Specific Things (QST)
 Fuzzy Logic is used to give the value of qst.